-The building itself will be constructed of brick and limestone with a graded tile roof and will be very similar in general style to Buttrick Hall and the Library.
+The building itself is constructed of brick and limestone with graded tile roof and is very similar in general style to Buttrick Hall and the Library.

 THE LOWRY HALL affords excellent accommodation for the departments of biology, chemistry and physics.
 It is equipped throughout with all appliances necessary for the proper teaching of these subjects including electricity, gas, and hot and cold water, both in the lecture-rooms and the various laboratories.
 On the left side of the main entrance is a bronze tablet with this inscription: